 Over the years, the Natural History Museum has been home to many popular exhibitions such as ‘Dippy,’ the 32m long Diplodocus carnegii skeleton replica and a 25m blue whale skeleton being the two most famous.

-Once you’ve visited the Natural History Museum, drop in and visit us for a bite to eat.
-Find out more here.
+Once you’ve visited the Natural History Museum, drop into our French restaurant in Kensington and visit us for a bite to eat.

 Next up: The Victoria and Albert Museum